FERC facts

 TWE Project information

-• The TWE Project is a new high-voltage interregional transmission system designed primarily to deliver renewable wind energy from Wyoming to the Desert Southwest region (California, Nevada, and Arizona).
+• The TWE Project is a new high-voltage interregional transmission system from Wyoming to the Desert Southwest region (California, Nevada, and Arizona).
 It will include three interconnected segments extending a total of 732 miles between Wyoming and Nevada.

 • The TWE Project will consist of three linked segments that include: (1) a 405-mile, 3,000 MW, 500 kV high-voltage direct current (HVDC) system between Wyoming and Utah; (2) a 278-mile, 1,500 MW, 500 kV high-voltage alternating current (HVAC) transmission line between Utah and Nevada; and (3) a 49-mile, 1,680 MW, 500 kV HVAC transmission line in Nevada.